-Farm themes are always popular with preschoolers, because they easily incorporate so many of their favourite activities: pretend play, sensory, small worlds and more!
+Farm themes are always popular with preschoolers.
+Little ones easily incorporate so many of their favorite activities: pretend play, sensory, small worlds and more!
 We love it too because we can really think outside of the box with the activities and provocations we present to the children.

 One of our farm days focuses on sheep, sheep farms, and the wool they provide for us.
 We teach the children that the sheep’s wooly coat gets a haircut with clippers; the same way their daddy or maybe they might get a haircut!
 The special clippers used on sheep are called shears, and it is called shearing a sheep when a farmer gives a sheep a haircut.

 To show the children a visual of sheep shearing there are lots of great videos on Youtube like this one from Bee Bright:

 After learning all about sheep we put together an activity where the children could pretend to be farmers and shear some sheep themselves.

 Children At The Sheep Shearing Sensory Activity Station

 -A Large Picture of a Sheep (we painted one on poster board)

 -Shaving Cream for “Wool”